echemdb/svgdigitizer/doc/cli.md

 A {download}`Example PNG <./files/others/example_plot_p0.png>` for testing purposes is available in the `svgdigitizer` repository.

-In addition to the linked image, basic elements for annotating a curve in a figure can be embedded in the SVG from builtin templates with the `--template` option.
+In addition to the linked image, elements for annotating a curve in a figure can be embedded in the SVG from builtin templates with the `--template` option.

 ```{code-cell} ipython3